Lalithsai853/BrainSimulator/README.md

 - data.csv - Contains the simple chain adjacency matrix
 - data2.csv - Contains the adjacency matrix in which one neuron is connected to all others
 - neuron.py - Contains all methods for graphing, visualization, and data analysis
-- regular.txt - Real life data of a rat without seizures
+- regular.txt - Real-life data of a rat without seizures
-- seizure.txt - Real life data of a rat with seizures
+- seizure.txt - Real-life data of a rat with seizures
-- samplegraph.py - Graphs the real life data to find similarities
+- samplegraph.py - Graphs the real-life data to find similarities

 # Guide to Run
 - Start by downloading all of the files above
-- To run the file use the following command: streamlit run neuron.py in the terminal
+- To run the file, please use the following command: streamlit run neuron.py in the terminal
 - Once the interface pops up, the sliders can be used to change the various parameters

 # Future Developments
 - Include parameters to measure synchronization easily (detection for seizures)
 - Include a method to visualize the adjacency matrix (spyplot)
-- Test further network topologies to see if we can better results that is similar to real data
+- Test further network topologies to see if we can better results that are similar to real data
 - Use the simulator to attempt to reverse engineer and be able to predict seizures
 - Increase the display to make it easier to analyze graphs and networks
 - Create a downloadable package so it is easier for future researchers to use the software